Dr Rowena Shaw (Chair)

-Originally a teacher of Spanish and French, Dr Rowie Shaw worked in 5 inner- city, multiracial secondary schools over a 24 year period including as a secondary headteacher in two large schools in Tower Hamlets and Bradford.
-She then went on to be Deputy General Secretary at the National Association of Head Teachers and she was the first Chief Executive of NASS.
-She is currently a Trustee at Beyond Autism and chair of governors at their school, Rainbow School for children with autism.
-She is also a member of the Children’s Trust based in Tadworth, Surrey which works with children with acquired brain injuries and a member of the Educationalists’ Panel at Mosaic.
-Dr Rowie Shaw was a joint deputy head with Naz at Haggerston School, this was the first management team to run a school with a Christian (Mary, Head), Muslim (Naz, Joint Deputy) and Jew (Rowie, Joint Deputy).
+Originally a teacher of Spanish and French, Dr Rowena Shaw worked in 5 inner city, multiracial secondary schools over a 24-year period including as a secondary headteacher in two large schools in Tower Hamlets and Bradford.
+She then went on to be Deputy General Secretary at the National Association of Head Teachers and she was the first CEO of NASS the national association for all non-maintained and independent special schools.

 Bushra became Head of Plashet Comprehensive School in the London Borough of Newham.
-She has successfully lead the school from a low-achieving school in 1993 to a school that has twice been categorised as Outstanding by OFSTED in 2005 and 2008.
-In February 2009, Plashet featured in a national OFSTED report called “12 outstanding schools – excelling against the Generic Viagra odds” Bushra has held office in many high profile organisations, has a Doctorate from the University of East London and a Fellowship from Queen Mary College, London.
+She has successfully led the school from a low-achieving school in 1993 to a school that has twice been categorised as Outstanding by OFSTED in 2005 and 2008.
+In February 2009, Plashet featured in a national OFSTED report called “12 outstanding schools – excelling against the Generic Viagra odds.”
+Bushra has held office in many high profile organisations, has a Doctorate from the University of East London and a Fellowship from Queen Mary College, London.
 She has a CBE for services to education.
 Recently she was awarded the Time Education Supplement (TES) Head Teacher of the Year.
-In Bushra’s own words; ‘Nawazish (Naz) was my mentor.’